nuttytuts/ninja-wiki/List-of-generators-producing-ninja-build-files.md

 This page lists generators that can produce ninja files.
 Some of them are generally usable; some are one-off scripts specific to a given project.

-## One-offs

-- [TextMate 2's gen_build script](https://github.com/textmate/textmate/blob/master/bin/gen_build) is what generatest ninja files for TextMate's build.
-It's not meant to be generally useful.

-- [Ninja's configure.py script](https://github.com/martine/ninja/blob/master/configure.py) is the script that generates ninja files for building ninja itself.
-This script is not meant to be generally usable.

-- [IRPF90](https://github.com/scemama/irpf90) is a Fortran90 preprocessor written in Python for programming using the Implicit Reference to Parameters (IRP) method.
-It simplifies the development of large fortran codes in the field of scientific high performance computing.
-It's not meant to be generally useful.

 ## General Purpose

 - [Ninja's ninja_syntax.py script](https://github.com/martine/ninja/blob/master/misc/ninja_syntax.py) (also available from PyPI as [ninja-syntax](https://pypi.python.org/pypi/ninja_syntax) package) is a low-level Python module that generates ninja files.
 This script is meant to be generally usable.